Giraffe sign in Namibia

 Namibia, more than most other countries I’ve visited, has very different levels of cell coverage depending on where you are.

-In Windhoek, Swakopmund, Luderitz, and several other good-size towns, plus a few of of the “B” roads between them, 3G/HSPA+ service was available and reasonably fast, at least for downloads.
+In Windhoek, Swakopmund, Luderitz, and several other large towns, LTE coverage was available and reasonably fast, at least for downloads.
+3G was more widespread: I’d often find it in smaller towns, and on the “B” roads between them.

-Outside those places, though, the best you could hope for was 2G/EDGE speeds.
-Namibia is a vast country, so that means you’ll have slow, or no, data most of the time you’re behind the wheel.
-Depending on where you’re staying, the same thing can apply there as well.
+Outside those places, though, the best I could hope for was 2G/EDGE speeds.
+Namibia is a vast country, so that means there was slow, or no, data most of the time I was behind the wheel.
+If I was staying somewhere remote, chances are there’d be no service there either.

 Call and text service is more widespread, but even then, it’s not available everywhere.
 The longest I went without any signal was about a day, driving from Sossusvlei to Luderitz (with an overnight stop).
 It was also patchy in Etosha National Park, available near the camps but not elsewhere.

-Wi-Fi is likewise available and reasonably quick in towns, and much less so outside them.
+Wi-Fi is likewise available and reasonably quick in towns, and less so outside them.

 Hi David.
 Thanks for the great article.
 I just have a couple of questions about renewing.
 When you say renewing, do you mean that you are purchasing another bundle of the AwehGig bundle after the first 7 days have expired?